alf45tar/PedalinoMini/README.md

   _Select the level of sponsorship which best fit to you.
 Sponsorship starts from $1 per month._

-  >Goal is 35 sponsors in total.
-Starting point is 25 sponsors as of November 12th, 2021.
+  >Goal is 44 sponsors in total.
+Starting point is 34 sponsors as of February 26th, 2022.

 - **Double the stars**